-2. Print name(s) on the back of the title where it reads "Printed Name of Seller."
+2. Print name(s) on the front of the title where it reads "Printed Name of Seller."

 The name(s) used to sign the title must exactly match the name(s) shown on the title.
 If you have changed your name since the title was issued, do not sign with your new name.
 Go ahead and sign with the name shown on the title.